equinor/TimeSeriesAnalysis/articles/sysid.md

 *the default process model*.
 For those of you with a background in system identification, you can think of this model class as *"1.order ARX models with time delay and states(for dealing with disturbances)."*

 [The default process model](sysid_defaultmodel.md)

+``The goal of the identification procedure is, in loose terms, to *obtain a good and reliable model with a reasonable amount of work.*(Lennart Ljung)